TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 .. function:: groupby(iterable, key=None)

-   Make an iterator that returns consecutive keys and groups from the *iterable*.
+   Make an iterator that returns consecutive keys and groups kutoka the *iterable*.
    The *key* is a function computing a key value for each element.
 If not specified or is ``None``, *key* defaults to an identity function and returns the element unchanged.
 Generally, the iterable needs to already be sorted on